What Is an EFT Payment?

 • Sending money to friends or family members

-An EFT payment isn’t just one type of payment – several different types of EFT payments come under the Electronic Fund’s Transfer umbrella.
+An EFT payment isn’t just one type of payment – several different types of EFT payments come under the Electronic Funds Transfer umbrella.
 These can include using a credit or debit card, an electronic check, or an ACH (Automated Clearing House) transfer.

-History of EFT Payments
+EFT Payments Types

 How EFT Payments Work